 In this year’s evaluation, MITRE Engenuity emulated Wizard Spider and Sandworm tradecraft operational flows, simulating the behaviour used in the wild by these notorious groups.
 Over the two scenarios, 109 attacker steps were executed.

 Similar to the previous year, Trend Micro’s cybersecurity platform showed impressive results.

 Leveraging the evaluations and framework

-CISOs can leverage the MITRE ATT&CK framework to tell a complete story that helps simplify security communication across their organization, provide complete coverage visibility, and assess for gaps to discover where they may be vulnerable to threats.
-Increased visibility also helps you determine any coverage overlaps, enabling you to optimize costs.
+CISOs can leverage the MITRE ATT&CK framework to tell a complete story that helps simplify security communication across their organisation, provide complete coverage visibility, and assess for gaps to discover where they may be vulnerable to threats.
+Increased visibility also helps you determine any coverage overlaps, enabling you to optimise costs.
 After you’ve identified your security needs, you can use the evaluations to compare vendors and determine which solutions are best suited to fill this gap.

 When evaluating the performance of vendors, it is important to consider the hierarchy of detection types.
 There are 5 types identified by MITRE ATT&CK: